Quinn Hughes: International play

 Hughes has represented the United States internationally.
-He stated that choosing to play for the United States was an easy choice because it was important for him to represent his country.

-In 2015, Hughes was named to the United States team for the World U-17 Hockey Challenge.
-He was one of seven players from the Toronto Marlboros Minor Midget Team to compete at this tournament, with all but Hughes representing Canada.
-Following that tournament, where the United States failed to place, Hughes participated at the Under-17 Four Nations Tournament in Slovakia.
+In 2015, he was named to the United States team for the World U-17 Hockey Challenge.
+He was one of seven players from the Toronto Marlboros minor midget team to compete at this tournament, with all but Hughes representing Canada.
+Following that tournament, where the United States failed to place, Hughes participated at the under-17 Four Nations Tournament in Slovakia.

-In 2017, Hughes played at the 2017 IIHF World U18 Championships, helping the U.S. Under-18 World Championship team win a gold medal in Slovakia.
-He finished in the top five in scoring among United States defensemen with five points.
-He was later named to the U20 U.S. national junior team to compete at the 2018 World Junior Ice Hockey Championships in Buffalo, New York, helping his team win bronze.
+In 2017, Hughes played at the 2017 World U18 Championships, helping the United States under-18 team win a gold medal.
+He finished in the top five in scoring among team's defensemen with five points.
+He was later named to the United States junior team to compete at the 2018 World Junior Championships, helping his team win bronze.

-A few months later, following the conclusion of his freshman season at Michigan, he was the youngest player named to the senior United States roster to compete at the 2018 IIHF World Championship.
-At the age of 18, he was the only collegiate player on the roster and became the 33rd Michigan Wolverines player to compete at an IIHF World Championship tournament.
+A few months later, following the conclusion of his freshman season at Michigan, he was the youngest player named to the United States senior team to compete at the 2018 World Championship.
+At the age of 18, he was the only collegiate player on the roster and became the 33rd Michigan Wolverines player to compete at an World Championship tournament.
 Hughes again won bronze with the United States team, scoring two points in 10 games while averaging 12:13 minutes of ice time.

-During his sophomore season at Michigan, Hughes was selected to compete at the 2019 World Junior Ice Hockey Championships, alongside his brother Jack.
-They became only the third pair of brothers to compete for the United States at a World Juniors tournament, with the most recent pairing being Joey and Michael Anderson in 2017.
+During his sophomore season at Michigan, Hughes was selected to compete at the 2019 World Junior Championships, alongside his brother Jack.
+They became only the third pair of brothers to compete for the United States at a World Juniors tournament, with the most recent pairing being Joey and Mikey Anderson in the 2018 World Junior Championships.
 On December 24, 2018, Hughes, along with Michigan teammate Josh Norris, were named alternate captains for the United States.
 The two players were two of five returning competitors from the 2018 World Junior Championships team.
-Hughes helped lead the team to the gold medal round of the tournament where they lost 3–2 against Finland.
+Hughes helped lead the team to the gold medal game where they lost 3–2 to Finland.

-After the Vancouver Canucks season ended, Hughes was one of 17 players named to the United States' roster for the 2019 IIHF World Championship.
+After the Vancouver Canucks' season ended, Hughes was one of 17 players named to the United States' roster for the 2019 World Championship.

+On January 2, 2026, he was named to the United States' roster for the 2026 Winter Olympics.
+He scored his first Olympic goal for an overtime win versus Sweden in the quarterfinals.
+On February 22, Hughes' brother Jack scored the winning goal in overtime of the championship game against Canada, giving the United States their first Olympic gold medal since 1980.
+Hughes was voted the Best Defender of the tournament by the IIHF, and was also named to the Olympic All-Star Team.
+Additionally, the defenseman broke the record for most assists by an American in a single Olympic tournament with NHL players and also tied the record for the most points by a defenseman in a single Olympic tournament with NHL players.